iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.5.3/report.md

 > Easy to use but don't just scan QR and expect app to open.
 The QR does nothing but open a website, thats what they mostly do.
 Scanning a QR will just take you to website to download.
 It will not open app.
 Once I downloaded app and added my details, I clicked check in and then I scanned the QR (after giving app permission) Easy.<br> :date: __2020-10-05 02:41:02__

 > Quick and easy to use, really good!<br> :date: __2020-09-27 10:53:21__

-> Much quicker and easier to use than scanning a QR code to click to load a website and manually entering your details.
-Better security is a plus too, it'd be hard to tell if random QR code is linking to a legit website or not.<br> :date: __2020-09-27 06:20:23__